gautamo/AudioNet/README.md

-# audioNet
-Classify Piano Audio to Music Notes using Neural Networks
+# AudioNet-Classify Piano Audio to Music Notes using Neural Networks

 Built by Gautam Banuru, Sahil Katrekar, and Calvin Hsieh